 Biscoff cookies- we used biscoff cookies for this cake because we like the caramelly taste of biscoff cookies, but you can use any kind of cookie batter cookies.
 We used the biscoff cookies on top of the cookies.

-Step 5: Immediately add chocolate biscoff cookie chunks on top.
-We like to top the cookies with cookie butter drops or drizzle.
+Immediately add chocolate biscoff cookie chunks on top.
+I like topping the cookies with cookie butter drops or drizzle.
 Let the cookies cool for 5 minutes, and then transfer them to a wire rack to cool completely.

 - Use room temperature ingredients.
 You must use room-temperature ingredients like eggs and butter.
 This step ensures that your mixture mixes into a homogenous mixture and bakes perfectly.